kubernetes/website/content/en/docs/tasks/access-kubernetes-api/custom-resources/custom-resource-definition-versioning.md

 The algorithm used for sorting the versions is designed to sort versions in the same way that the Kubernetes project sorts Kubernetes versions.
-Versions start with a `v` followed by a number, an optional `beta` or `alpha` designation, and optional additional versioning information.
+Versions start with a `v` followed by a number, an optional `beta` or `alpha` designation, and optional additional numeric versioning information.
 Broadly, a version string might look like `v2` or `v2beta1`.
 Versions are sorted using the following algorithm:

 - Entries that follow Kubernetes version patterns are sorted before those that